 Thankfully, Rio Grande purchases their silver only from secondary refineries, who audit all their materials and certify them as conflict-free and traceable.
 Although these trusted secondary refineries never source materials directly or knowingly from mine refineries, I must note that the silver lots they purchase, at times, might have first generation silver in it.
 There’s no way to test it out, but according to economists, there’s apparently very little first-generation silver circulating in the U.S. because most of the silver mined here is a byproduct of mining other metals, so it's not a huge concern.

 CABOCHONS: I have found some vendors (lapidarist) who mine and cut the cabs themselves, which assures an ethical and conflict-free product.
 I also do my best to source from the most reputable vendors and mines, but there is old stock turquoise out there that occasionally circulates and it's not always possible for vendors to trace their material's mining origins.
 I do my absolute best to source my cabs ethically and prioritize purchasing from vendors who mine and cut their own cabs.
-Additionally, my interest in glass fused and other, recycled material like bone is increasing, which are ethically sourced from the artists themselves.
+Additionally, my interest in glass fused and other, recycled material like found-bone is increasing, which are ethically sourced from the artists themselves.

 Lasting Impacts on Environment: Silver is recyclable.
 Unlike many trendy jewelry materials, silver is obviously a natural metal that can be repaired or recycled time and time again while maintaining value.
 Silver jewelry lasts generations, if cared for properly.
 If sourced sustainably and ethically, silver is an ideal material for quality and eco-friendly jewelry that can be passed down for generations.

-Copyright © 2016- 2024 Melting Desert LLC - All Rights Reserved.
+Copyright © 2016- 2025 Melting Desert LLC - All Rights Reserved | Tucson, Arizona